NeuroTechX/learn.neurotechedu.com/pages/introtoneuroscience.md

 ---
 *The sensory and motor divisions each include a part of the somatic system and the autonomic system.*

-## Somatic Nervous System
+### Somatic Nervous System
-Sōma is 'body' in Greek so somatic means relating to the body.
+Sōma means 'body' in Greek so somatic means relating to the body.
 The somatic system relays information about most of the body's conscious activity to and from the CNS.
 The somatic sensory receptors receive information from the senses and send it to the CNS while the somatic motor division sends information from the CNS to control the actions of the skeletal muscles.

-## Autonomic Nervous System
+### Autonomic Nervous System
 The autonomic nervous system primarily regulates involuntary or unconscious activity such as heart rate, breathing, pupil dilation, regulating glands and internal organs, blood pressure, digestion, and many other chemical processes that keep our body working.
 The autonomic sensory receptors receive information from these systems and send it to the CNS while the autonomic motor division sends information from the CNS to these systems.
 Although the word autonomic (from autonomy) means involuntary or unconscious, some of these activities are perceived and can be controlled consciously.

 The autonomic motor division is divided into two complimentary subsystems: the sympathetic system and the parasympathetic system.
 Each is constantly working to shift the body to more prepared states and more relaxed states.
 The constant shifting of control between these two systems keeps the body ready for any situation.

-### Sympathetic Nervous System
+#### Sympathetic Nervous System
 The Sympathetic Nervous System (SNS) prepares the body to react and expend energy in times of stress.
 When a potentially threatening experience occurs, the body reacts with what has been called the "fight-or-flight" phenomenon.
 The sympathetic system quickens the heart rate and breathing to increase oxygen, dilates pupils for better vision, reduces digestion to conserve energy, and prepares the muscles of the body to either defend or escape.
 This system is not only active for life-threatening situations; a project deadline or an urgent email might be stressful enough to trigger it.

-### Parasympathetic Nervous System
+#### Parasympathetic Nervous System
 The Parasympathetic Nervous System (PSNS) helps the body "rest-and-digest", conserving energy and maintaining functions under ordinary conditions.
 It slows the heart rate, stimulates digestion and other metabolic processes.
 This system is slow acting, unlike its counterpart, and may take several minutes or even longer to get the body back to a relaxed state after a stressful situation.

 ## Receptors and Effectors